younggleezy/fxop-md/README.md

 ### License

 <p>This project is not open source, and external contributions are not accepted.
-However, you are welcome to fork the repository and submit a **pull request**.
+However, you are welcome to fork the repository and submit a Pull Request.
 If your contribution is deemed suitable, proper credit will be given.
 https://github.com/FXastro/fxop-md/wiki</p>